 Answer: The Westboro Baptist Church is a congregation in Topeka, Kansas, started by Pastor Fred Phelps.
 They are an independent church, not affiliated with any denomination.
+They are a cultic group, believing that they alone have the truth and that you must be a member of their church to be saved.
 They are known for their virulent protests against homosexuality and anything and anyone they consider supportive of the “homosexual agenda.”

 In addition, members of the Westboro Baptist Church believe that natural disasters, terrorist attacks, and war are all God-initiated judgments on the evil in the world.
 They state that the 9/11 terrorist attacks in the U.S. occurred because God wanted America to enter into a war they couldn’t win, thereby losing the lives of countless soldiers.
 Every tragedy, they claim, is judgment because of support of homosexuality or Jews or because of attacks on Westboro Baptist Church members.

 Westboro Baptist Church: The Messages

 What began as the rallying cry “God hates fags” has now devolved into a comprehensive inclusion of nearly every group, every nation, and every person who is not involved in Westboro Baptist Church.
 They are quick to assert that God hates anyone who does not believe exactly as they do and who does not act as they do.